ucsd-cse12-w17/ucsd-cse12-w17.github.io/pa4-draft/index.md

 implementations above, and generate two graphs to justify your answers.
 See below for more explanation.

+### Creating Graphs from the data

+A short guide on how to create line charts can be found [here](https://docs.google.com/document/d/1vwckO76TrBT8B5E4xQ2-v2OXncLa6SQWuaQkNZaCPB0/edit?usp=sharing).
+You're free to do this any way you like, as long as you have a meaningful graph to compare different implementation's runtimes.

 ### Deliverables for Measurements

 You must hand in: